NuclearPhoenixx/RouteryPi/README.md

 So far the WiFi range seems to be quite good, I'll test it once more and put some more detail here!

+I will also provide some info about the power consumption.
+Stay tuned!

 ## Optional

 * You could add an automatic speedtest with [speedtest-cli-extras](https://github.com/HenrikBengtsson/speedtest-cli-extras) by utilizing crontab and outputting the results in a file.
 You'll have more convincing arguments when contacting your ISP because your connection is not what you paid for ;)